theshaune/fluent/README.md

 - Create guidlines for reserved classnames. eg.
   - .header, .body, .footer, .page-x, .content-x, .container, .wrapper, .contents
 - Provide more of a description on how to abstract names for better modularity, eg. brand-logo is better than apple-logo in terms of allowing the file to be re-used in future projects.

-## Thoughts

-Simple Natural & Intuitive

-Explore the use of semantic grid names.
-For example, using `.grid`, `grid-i`, inside of a `.component` can break it up and make it *feel* a little strange. by using selectors that target anything with `-grid` affixed we can keep the semantic classes, keep the css dry and the added benifit of now being able to target specific grid areas semanticaly.
-Although this seems like a nice idea, i believe it would be difficult to get across to an entire team and i belive it may be difficult to keep consistent, almost too abstract an relies on a strong knowledge of advanced css selectors.
-But it definitely worth exploring the potential for this.

 ### Media Queries